 Tumors of the spinal cord are abnormal growths of tissue found within or around the spinal cord or bony spinal column.
 Benign tumors are noncancerous, and malignant tumors are cancerous.
 Any abnormal growth, whether benign or malignant, can place pressure on sensitive tissues and impair function.

 Spinal tumors are named by the region of the spine in which they occur: cervical (neck), thoracic (chest), lumbar (lower back), and sacrum (pelvis).
 Intradural-extramedullary tumors are located inside the thin covering (dura) of the spinal cord.
 Intramedullary tumors grow inside the spinal cord, and extradural tumors are located outside the dura.

 Causes of Spinal Tumors

-Tumors that originate in the spinal column are called primary tumors.
-The cause of most primary spinal tumors is unknown.
-Some are caused by out-of-control growth among cells that surround and support neuron-specific genetic disease, such as neurofibromatosis type 1 and tuberous sclerosis, or by exposure to radiation or cancer-causing chemicals.
-Doctors suspect a genetic component when they find a higher incidence of spinal tumors within particular families.
+Tumors that originate in the spinal column are called primary tumors, and their causes are mostly unknown.
+Some are caused by exposure to radiation or cancer-causing chemical or by out-of-control growth among cells that surround and support neuron-specific genetic disease, such as neurofibromatosis type 1 and tuberous sclerosis.

 Metastatic or secondary tumors in the spine are caused by cancer cells that break away from a primary tumor located in another region of the body.
 Tumors can place pressure on the tissues and nerves of the spine and impair function.
 Common primary cancers that may spread to the spine include breast, lung, and prostate.
 Other cancers that may spread include cancers of the gastrointestinal tract, kidney and thyroid; lymphoma; melanoma; and sarcoma.